enpasos/DJL2OnnxExample/README.md

 And it works :-)

-## Some details on the ONNX export functionality
+## Details on the ONNX export functionality

 Many libraries like Pytorch have an out of the box ONNX export functionality.
 DJL has ONNX support which allows you to run an existing ONNX model for inference.
 When you define models within DJL in Java the model nicely can be composed out of hierarchically structured blocks.
 These blocks may use abstracted functions implemented in the underlying engine (MXnet, Pytorch, ...) together with